Reunion 2026: May 15–16

 Guided Campus Tours

-Enjoy a guided tour of your favorite spots on campus, as well as newly renovated spaces.
+Enjoy a guided tour of your favorite spots on campus, including newly renovated spaces.
 You’ll also hear about planned campus improvements.
 Tours run on the hour.

-Get reacquainted with campus now with our panoramic virtual tour narrated by Milton students.
+Reacquaint yourself with campus by using our panoramic virtual tour narrated by Milton students.

 6–9 p.m.